-Same goes for your collection drops and influencer activations.
+The same goes for your collection drops and influencer activations.
 Be sure to pencil those in as far in advance as possible to keep your head above water and to know what you'll be posting to promote your campaigns.
 Build your calendar around them when you create your social media posting schedule.

 Repurposing high-quality user-generated content is hugely beneficial and adds a ton of media value to your social marketing.
-The main reason being that it's a reciprocal act of love that lets your followers know you notice them, further encouraging the creation of more content around your brand, and consequently receiving more organic exposure.
+The main reason is that it's a reciprocal act of love that lets your followers know you notice them, further encouraging the creation of more content around your brand, and consequently receiving more organic exposure.
 But how do you create a social media posting schedule?

 The best way to schedule your social media posts is with Dash Hudson's content scheduler.
 Our top-rated social scheduler makes regramming an easy, seamless process by allowing you to input UGC into your social calendar directly from your DH Dashboard.
 Here's how:

-Incorporating UGC into your Instagarm content strategy is a super smart way to show your fans some love while also generating more organic exposure for yourself by encouraging others to tag you in hopes a repost.
+Incorporating UGC into your Instagram content strategy is a super smart way to show your fans some love while also generating more organic exposure for yourself by encouraging others to tag you in hopes of a repost.

 Think of a link-in-bio solution to fully optimize your Instagram content.
 Not only will it help bring your audience more value, but it can also potentially turn your IG account into an additional revenue driver.
 Redirect your followers with external links to increase web traffic and convert sales by adding URLs to your media before publishing.

-You can also add links to earned posts you're repurposing in the same step mentioned in point #3.
-As you're scheduling the post you want to regram from its gloabl pop-up, just add the type of link—whether it's to a product page or a content page—to the scheduled post by inputting it into the LikeShop space.
+You can also add links to UGC posts you are repurposing in the same step mentioned in point #3.
+As you're scheduling the post you want to re-gram from its global pop-up, just add the type of link—whether it's to a product page or a content page—to the scheduled post by inputting it into the LikeShop space.